panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 });
 ```

-> You can also register components using the `{js} spx.register()` API method.
+> You can also register components using the `spx.register()` API method.
 For further details, please refer to the [Component Register](/components/register/) section of the documentation.

+---

 # Counter Markup